 You do not need to log into the course at a specific time and there are no live meetings.
 You will receive an email with an invitation link to join the online classroom by 10am on the day the course starts.

-This five month course starts on 6 February 2023 with enrolment into our online classroom.
+This five month course starts on Monday 5 February 2024 with enrolment into our online classroom.
 You will receive a link to join the online classroom by 10am that day.
-Submissions (of two poems totalling a maximum of 55 lines) are due on the following dates:
+Submissions (of up to two poems totalling a maximum of 55 lines) are due on the following dates:

 After each submission date, you’ll have 10 days to complete peer feedback.
 At the end of each feedback period, you’ll receive your tutor feedback.